Scholarships and Financial Aid

 - Information on how and when you will receive your aid.

-- Information on how the College determines whether you are making satisfactory academic progress (SAP), and what happens if you are not.
+- Information on how the College determines whether you are making satisfactory academic progress (SAP), and the consequences if you are not.

-- Information on your federal work study job, if awarded, to include the job description, hours of work, what your duties will be, what the rate of pay will be, and how and when you will be paid.
+- Information on your federal work study job, including the job description, hours of work, what your duties will be, what the rate of pay will be, and how and when you will be paid.

-- You may gain access to any of the above information online via the college web site or by requesting appropriate information directly from the offices.
+- You may gain access to any of the above information online via the college web site or by requesting the information directly from the offices.